ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 )

 In this note `integer_t` is an integer type that is an alias for either `std::size_t` or `std::ptrdiff_t` depending on if we use signed or unsigned indexing.
+`std::size_t` is an unsigned integer large enough to hold the size of any object, including heap allocated buffers.
+`std::ptrdiff_t` is a signed type used to represent the difference between two pointers.
+It is "meant" to be large enough to hold the difference between any two pointers pointing within the same object, but that isn't necessarily true since `std::size_t` and `std::ptrdiff_t` typically have the same size and if we have an object with size `std::numeric_limits<std::size_t>::max()` and a pointer to the first byte and a pointer to the last byte then `std::numeric_limits<std::ptrdiff_t>::max()`  is smaller than the difference between them.
 (
 Is there any difference between `intptr_t` and `std::ptrdiff_t`?
+On some machines it is, such as those with segmented memory.
+Most modern machine have a flat memory address space.
 )
 In this note `unsigned_integer_t` is an alias for `std::size_t`.
 In this note `signed_integer_t` is an alias for `std::ptrdiff_t`.